-Ivanič is a University Lecturer in Early Modern European History at the University of Cambridge.
+Ivanič is a Lecturer in Early Modern European History at the University of Kent.
 Her work focuses on early modern central Europe and research interests span religion, travel, and material and visual culture.
 Her doctoral dissertation on religious materiality in seventeenth-century Prague analysed inventories and objects to reveal the beliefs, practices and identities of Prague citizens during the Counter-Reformation.
-Forthcoming publications include a co-edited book on early modern religious materialities.
+Recent and forthcoming publications include a chapter on religion in The Routledge Handbook of Material Culture in Early Modern Europe (2016): 322-37 and a co-edited book on early modern religious materialities with Amsterdam University Press.

 Sara Ludin, University of California-Berkeley: "The Protestant Power of Attorney and the Construction of 'Religion' as a Legal Category"

 Ludin is a PhD candidate in Jurisprudence & Social Policy at University of California, Berkeley.
 Her dissertation explores how the Protestant Reformation unfolded in civil law courtrooms in the German lands between 1520 and 1555—a time when confessional boundaries were in flux and no legal framework existed to manage the new theological divisions.

 Aaron Moldenhauer, Northwestern University: "Theories of Doctrine in Reformation Studies"